-Want to get more in-depth tips from a professional SAT tutor and perfect-scoring essay-writer?
+Want more in-depth tips from a professional SAT tutor and perfect-scoring essay-writer?
 Join my email list for exclusive subscriber-only test prep info!

 How to format your SAT essay

 Essentially, you should stick with the basics of a solid essay and not get fancy.

 It’s particularly important to have a good structural plan because the evidence shows that longer SAT essays tend to score better, so you don’t want to waste any time re-inventing basic essay format.

 This strategy is intended to help you write your essay faster and not get hung-up on minor SAT essay format decisions like “how many paragraphs should my SAT essay be?”

 Therefore, I recommend that you use a standard four- or five-paragraph form to structure your SAT essay.

 Subscribe to my SAT Newsletter!

 Download my Urgent Report on SAT Reading and other exclusive content from a perfect-scoring prep tutor.
 Get subscriber-only bonuses to help your score - join today.